tefiros/CCIPS/README.md

 ## Requirements

 * Have a running CCIPS Controller.
 [How launch and build](https://github.com/tefiros/CCIPS/blob/main/ccips_controller/README.md)
 * Have two CCIPS agents.
+[Installation guide](https://github.com/tefiros/CCIPS/tree/main/ccips-cfgipsec#installation-guide)
 * A Mgmnt Network to allow communication between the Controller and the agents.
 * A Data network to so both agents can see each other.